- 1What is Aoi matsuri festival?t

 Chokusai is a matsuri (festival) held under the order from the Imperial court.
 At Chokusai, the emperor sends “Chokushi”, the messenger of the Emperor to a shrine that holds Chokusai.
 Of course in Aoi matsuri, the emperor sends “Chokushi” to Kamo shrines.

 In Heian period, “Matsuri” means nothing but Kamo sai festival among aristocrats.
-In Edo period, poeple called Kamo sai festival “Aoi matsuri” gradually because the participants of Kamo sai festival put leaves of aoi, the shrines crest, on their outfits.
+In Edo period, poeple called Kamo sai festival “Aoi matsuri” gradually because the participants of Kamo sai festival put leaves of Aoi, the crests of these shrine, on their outfits.

 The history of Aoi matsuri festival